Deterministic limit of mean field games associated with nonlinear Markov processes: Introduction

 The outline of the paper is as follows.
 Section~\ref{sect_prelim} provides main notations.
-In this section we introduce the definition of solution to mean field game system in the probabilistic sense for the case when the dynamics of each player is governed by nonlinear Markov process.
-Additionally, we recall the definition of minimax solution to first-order mean field game system.
+In this section we introduce the definition of a solution to a mean field game system in the probabilistic sense for the case when the dynamics of each player is governed by a nonlinear Markov process.
+Additionally, we recall the definition of a minimax solution to a first-order mean field game system.
 In Section~\ref{sect_main} the main result of the paper is formulated.
-In Section~\ref{sect_bounds} we introduce a auxiliary stochastic processes and obtain the bounds for moments of the original and auxiliary stochastic processes.
+In Section~\ref{sect_bounds} we introduce an auxiliary stochastic processes and obtain the bounds for moments of the original and auxiliary stochastic processes.
 The distance between original and auxiliary stochastic processes is estimated in Section~\ref{sect_distance}.
 Finally, Section~\ref{sect_limit} provides the proof of the main result.
-It is based on the relative compactness of the auxiliary stochastic processes and analysis of the limiting probability on the set of trajectories.
+It is based on the relative compactness of the auxiliary stochastic processes and on the analysis of the limiting probability on the set of trajectories.